moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

       node_, { "ompl_rrtc", "pilz_lin", "chomp" }
     };

-The constructor of this function will initialize three :code:`PlanningRequestParameter` configurations based on the config that is provided in the node's parameter namespaces :code:`"ompl_rrtc"`, :code:`"pilz_lin"`, and :code:`"chomp"`.
+The constructor of this function will initialize :code:`PlanningRequestParameter` configurations based on the config that is provided in the node's parameter namespaces :code:`"ompl_rrtc"`, :code:`"pilz_lin"`, and :code:`"chomp"`.
 To provide these, you can simply extend the :code:`moveit_cpp.yaml` file:

 .. code-block:: yaml